FedericoFiorani/flight_data_scaping/README.md

 ## 2.10  	Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctorpatient confidentiality, data that includes the content of individuals non-public communications)?
 If so, please provide a description.

 The data on cancelled flights is public information.
-The data is easliy available on the internet.
+The data is easily available on the internet.
 FlightAware.com only collects and summarizes this data.

 ## 2.11  	Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
 If so, please describe why.

-The dataset might cause anziety for passenger who travel a lot by air.
-The goal of the website, however, is to provide information for people who need this data.
+The dataset might cause anxiety for passengers who travel a lot by air.
+The goal of the website, however, is to provide information for people who need data on cancelled flights to for example estimate the risk of cancellation for a flight they are planning.

 ## 2.12  	Does the dataset relate to people?
 If not, you may skip the remaining questions in this section.

-The data contains data about flights.
+The data contains solely about flights.

 ## 3. Collection Process